Geonhee-LEE/object-detection-opencv3-ros/README.md

 rosbag play ($bag_file_name)
 ```

-you can check using rqt.
+you can check whether it works well using rqt.